Rising Damp (film): Production

 The sitcom Rising Damp, produced by Yorkshire Television for ITV, was originally broadcast over four series from 2 September 1974 until 9 May 1978, spanning 28 episodes.
-In 1970s, film versions of British television comedies were not uncommon; programmes such as Till Death Us Do Part, Dad's Army, On the Buses, Monty Python's Flying Circus, Steptoe and Son, Nearest and Dearest, Bless This House, Father, Dear Father, The Lovers, Love Thy Neighbour, Man About the House, Are You Being Served?, Porridge, and George and Mildred all transitioned to the big screen.
+In the 1970s, film versions of British television comedies were not uncommon; programmes such as Till Death Us Do Part, Dad's Army, On the Buses, Monty Python's Flying Circus, Steptoe and Son, Nearest and Dearest, Bless This House, Father, Dear Father, The Lovers, Love Thy Neighbour, Man About the House, Are You Being Served?, Porridge, and George and Mildred all transitioned to the big screen.
 The idea for a film version of Rising Damp came from film and television producer Roy Skeggs.
 Eric Chappell, who created Rising Damp and wrote the entirety of the television series, was hired to write the film; assigned to direct was veteran comedy writer/director Joseph McGrath, who had directed Rising Damp star Leonard Rossiter in the ITV sitcom The Losers in 1978.
 McGrath stated, "I admired the series, but Leonard was such a forceful actor that I was worried about doing the film because of the strength and the power that he had exerted over the cast."

 The film went into production in July 1979.
 In adapting Rising Damp to film, the setting was changed from Yorkshire to inner-city London.
 Richard Beckinsale, who appeared in the first three series of Rising Damp but was absent from the fourth due to theatre commitments, was intended to take part in the film.
 Beckinsale's death in March 1979 led to his character of Alan Moore being written out of the film and replaced by a new character, John Harris.
 The character of Alan is briefly referred to as having left Rigsby's house.
 The role of Seymour the conman, played by Henry McGee in an episode of the television series, was taken by Denholm Elliott in the film.